How can I use my super to buy my first home?

 5. Your super fund will send the ATO your money

-6. The ATO will withdraw tax, then pay you the remaining amount
+6. The ATO will withhold tax, then pay you the remaining amount

-7. You get a home loan and buy or build a home within 12 months from the date you made your release request
+7. You get a home loan and buy or build a home within 24 months (includes initial 12-month period and 12-month extension from the ATO, if applicable) from the date you made your release request

 Am I eligible?